Kenyan English: Grammar

+Spelling

 In written English, Kenyans often use British English spellings instead of those in American English, such as –our instead of –or (e.g. "colour", "flavour"), –re instead of –er (e.g. "metre", "theatre"), –ogue instead of –og (e.g. "prologue", "catalogue") and –ce instead of –se (e.g. "defence", "offence"; noun/verb distinction between words such as "advice" / "advise" or "licence" / "license" is maintained).
 However, the use of –ize and –yze has become more frequent instead of –ise and –yse, although the latter is still more common.
 For example, more Kenyans have been known to write "criticize" and "paralyze" as well as "criticise" and "paralyse".

 Vocabulary

 As Kenyans generally use British English, vocabulary in Kenyan English is very similar to that of British English.
 Common examples are "chips" ("french fries" and "fries" in American English), "crisps" or "crips" ("chips" in American English) and "football" ("soccer" in American English, although the use of the American term has become increasingly common).

-Kenyan English often borrows vocabulary from local languages which would otherwise be difficult to translate to English, such as the Bantu term "ugali", the Swahili term "sukuma wiki" (collard greens) and Swahili term "matatu".
+Kenyan English often borrows vocabulary from local languages which would otherwise be difficult to translate to English, such as the Bantu term "ugali", the Swahili term "sukuma wiki" (collard greens) and Swahili term "matatu" (a minibus and common form of transportation).
 The wide use of Sheng in Kenya has also affected the vocabulary of Kenyan English speakers.
 White people in Kenya are often referred to as "mzungus" or "wazungus" (the word "mzungu" is Swahili for "white person"; its plural form is "wazungu").
-Other borrowed terms include "pole pole" (Swahili for "slowly"; as a result some people also say "slowly slowly"), "Harambee" (fundraising event), "nyama choma" (barbecued meat), "nini" (used when one forgets the name of something, like the British English "thingy", which is itself also widely used) and "fundi" (someone who makes, repairs, fixes or installs things for a living).
-Finally, most people in Kenya speak English as a third or fourth language, leading to the majority of individuals using a lot of direct translation.
+Other borrowed terms include "pole pole" (Swahili for "slowly"; as a result some people also say "slowly slowly"), "Harambee" (a fundraising event), "nyama choma" (lit. "roast meat", typically goat or sheep), "nini" (a word that means "what"; also used when one forgets the name of something, like the British English "thingy", which is itself also widely used) and "fundi" (someone who makes, repairs, fixes or installs things for a living; e.g. a "fundi wa simu", someone who fixes mobile phones or other devices).
+Finally, most people in Kenya speak English as a second or third language, leading to the majority of individuals using a lot of direct translation.